petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/additional-content-display-options/displaying-collections.md

 1. Select the new image and click *Add*.
 1. Navigate back to the *Home* page to see your image added to the list.

-Content sets are a powerful feature which provides one place to easily define content and other assets to be displayed all over your site.
+Content sets provide one place to define content and other assets to be displayed all over your site.
 Their reusability also means less repeated work involved in getting great content delivered to your users.

-## Related Information
+## Related Topics

 * [Creating Collections](../../../content-authoring-and-management/collections-and-collection-pages/creating-collections.md)
 * [About Collections and Collection Pages](../../../content-authoring-and-management/collections-and-collection-pages/about-collections-and-collection-pages.md)